 As our Monitoring Manager, Simon is responsible for overseeing and implementing monitoring for our marine conservation programs in Australia.

 Simon is part of the team that's delivering on a bold commitment to rebuild 60 reefs over 6 years across Australia: An initiative to bring shellfish reef ecosystems back from the brink of extinction.

-Simon has a Bachelor of Marine Science, a Masters of Antarctic Science and a PhD in kelp forest ecology from the University of Tasmania.
-He commenced working at TNC in 2016 and works from his office in Adelaide.
+Simon has a PhD in marine ecology from the University of Tasmania.
+He commenced working at TNC in 2016, and works from our Adelaide office.

 Mapping ocean wealth to uncover the value of Australia’s coastal wetlands

 Understanding the value of coastal wetlands as a social and economic benefit is key to appreciating their importance and enables coastal wetlands to be factored into decision making at all levels.